Bastar Chhattisgarh… Tribes of Bastar… Tribal markets… Chapura chutney… Chitrakoot falls…

 The districts of Bastar and Dantewada are – I’m tempted to say “were” – particularly affected.

-If you want to know more, here is a book on the topic.
-Continue your read to know what was my experience with security in Bastar.
+If you want to know more, below is a book on the topic.
+Continue your read to know what was my experience with security there.

 In 2012, I spent about 2 weeks there.